Strawberry Rhubarb Pie is the first sign of Summer!

-Combining rhubarb with either fresh or frozen strawberries results in an old fashioned strawberry rhubarb pie.
+Combining rhubarb with either fresh or frozen strawberries results in an old fashioned fruit pie.

 The taste is like a sweet and tangy ambrosia, with a strawberry rhubarb pie filling that tastes just like homemade strawberry rhubarb jam.
 Yum!

-Always bake fruit pies at a higher temperature for 10 to 15 minutes, and then turn your oven back, just like the instructions set out below.You will fall in love with this delicious and easy strawberry rhubarb pie recipe with a buttery pie crust and lattice top!Click To Tweet
+- Always bake fruit pies at a higher temperature for 10 to 15 minutes, and then turn your oven back as instructed below in the recipe card.

 And if you love strawberries, please check out my other strawberry pie recipe!